dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-05-PyTorch from tabula rasa.md

 ~~~
 a = torch.range(1, 12)
-a = a.view(3, 4)        # reshapes inot 3 columns x 4 rows
+a = a.view(3, 4)        # reshapes in 3 columns x 4 rows
 ~~~

-Note how numpy uses `reshape()` method and PyTorch uses `view()` method for the same thing As we know from numpy the next line will vectorize the tensor.
+Note you can use PyTorch `reshape()` method also but PyTorch uses `view()` method would return you the copy if possible.

+As we know, if we spec. the dimension `-1` this will "vectorize" the tensor.

     a.view(-1)